A Deep State-Space Model Compression Method using Upper Bound on Output Error: Model reduction for Deep SSM

 \subsection{Gradient-Based Algorithm}

-Algorithm~\ref{alg:disc_cascade_tlh2_lqo_grad_short} is a stability-guaranteeing gradient-based algorithm derived from Theorem~\ref{thm:gradients}.
-At each iteration, after computing the gradients, backtracking is employed so that the proposed reduced model satisfies the stability constraint and the Armijo condition.
-Since the $A$-matrices of the LQO systems~\eqref{eq:d-LQO} considered in this work are diagonal, the gradients can be computed efficiently.
+Alg.~\ref{alg:disc_cascade_tlh2_lqo_grad_short} is a stability-guaranteeing gradient-based algorithm derived from Theorem~\ref{thm:gradients}.
+At each iteration, after computing the gradients, backtracking is employed so that the proposed reduced model satisfies the stability constraint and the Armijo condition. \tblack{Here, the Armijo condition refers to the sufficient decrease condition $f(\tilde\theta)\le f_{\ell}-c_{1}D_\ell$ in Alg.~\ref{alg:disc_cascade_tlh2_lqo_grad_short}.} Since the $A$-matrices of the LQO systems~\eqref{eq:d-LQO} considered in this work are diagonal, \tblack{the large-scale Sylvester equations~\eqref{eq:Ytil_t}, \eqref{eq:Ztil_t}, \eqref{eq:Zbar_t}, and \eqref{eq:Ptil_inf} required for the gradient computations can be solved elementwise, and hence the gradients can be computed efficiently without using a general Sylvester solver.}

-\begin{remark} In gradient calculations, it is necessary to compute the large-scale Sylvester equations~\eqref{eq:Ytil_t}, \eqref{eq:Ztil_t}, \eqref{eq:Zbar_t}, and \eqref{eq:Ptil_inf}, and this computation often becomes a computational bottleneck for the algorithm.
-On the other hand, when the $A$ matrix is diagonal, as in the systems addressed in this study, efficient computation is possible.
-We consider the discrete-time Sylvester equation